 Things that make my heart happy: My crazy, wonderful family, being in the sun whenever possible (preferably by a beach), sitting in my hammock, and telephone conversations with friends many miles away.

 M.Div.
 Princeton Theological Seminary

-I am a Korean American Church Planter/Pastor in Billings, Montana.
+I am a Korean American Church Planter/Pastor living in Billings, Montana.
 I love the church, warts and all.
 Deeply committed to the teaching of God’s Word, I am passionate about the written and spoken word and its potential to positively shape and influence culture.
+I am a story teller, an author and Editor- at-large for the Covenant Companion.
 I also consult, specializing in the areas of strategic planning and organizational development.

 BA (Christian Formation/Pastoral Ministries), Northwest University

 M.Ed.
 (Curriculum/Instruction/Adult learning and Higher Education), Seattle University

 I am a founding pastor of a multi-ethnic, multi-socioeconomic, multi-generation community of Jesus followers in Pittsburgh, PA.
 My life as wife to my co-pastoring husband, Wayne, and mother to my three teens (Kayla, Isaiah and Shaw) keeps me humble.
 I’ve been writing since I was 12 and find great joy in connecting ideas that, at first, don’t seem to fit together.
 I blog occasionally at Medium and I’d love to continue the conversation with you there.